mcdas1980/getting-started/README.md

 >  <img src="https://github.com/IBMDataScience/word2vec/blob/master/images/landing.png"/>

-#Step 2.
+# Step II.
 Create a project

 1. Click on the left hand side "hamburger" icon and then click on My Projects to see a list of your projects.
 You should only see a default project.